uncms-dev/uncms/docs/development.md

 Another example, also from the media app, is that the stylesheet for the fancy grid view on the list page is conditionally shown or hidden based on a setting.
 The simplest way to test that this is working is to use BeautifulSoup to look at the rendered HTML, and see if there is an appropriate `<link>` tag in it.

-Generally, if you find yourself making mocks for an HTTP request, it is a sign that you are trying to test at too low a level.